 Use Lots of Shampoo.
-We provide you with a choice of three bottomless, tearless shampoos, two of which are also hypo-allergenic.
+We provide you with a choice of three bottomless, tearless shampoos, all of which are hypo-allergenic.
 Unless you have a tiny, short-haired dog, you will use bottles of shampoo, not just portions of a bottle.
 Most short-haired dogs like labs, rotties, pits, etc .. will need anywhere from two to four or five bottles of shampoo, while most longer-haired dogs like shepherds, goldens, aussies, etc .. will need at least three or four bottles and may end up requiring as many as six or eight (or even more if you have a really large, furry, dirty, shedding beast).
 We want you to see good lather from nose to tail, so use however many of bottles of shampoo necessary to achieve lots of suds, be that one or two or seven or eight or more.

 Do Not Remove the Hair Strainer From the Tub Drain.
 As you rinse your doggie off, shedding hair will fill the hair trap inserted in the drain of the tub.
 Please, DO NOT TAKE THE TRAP OUT OF THE TUB to let water drain.
 Simply remove the hair from the trap while leaving it in the drain.
 There is a small garbage can at each station to dispose of excess hair, so as that trap fills up with hair, just remove the hair with your fingers and toss it in the can.